Graz

 Graz (/de/) is the capital of the Austrian state of Styria and the second-largest city in Austria, after Vienna.
-On 1 January 2025, Graz had a population of 306,068 (343,461 including secondary residence).
-In 2023, the population of the Graz functional urban area (FUA) stood at 660,238.
-Graz is known as a city of higher education, with four colleges and four universities.
-Combined, the city is home to more than 63,000 students.
-Its historic centre (Altstadt) is one of the best-preserved city centres in Central Europe.
+On 1 January 2026, Graz had a population of around 307,912 to 345,391 including residents with a secondary residence.
+In 2023, the population of the Graz functional urban area was 660,238.
+The city is an important centre of higher education, with four universities and four other higher education institutions; together, they had more than 63,000 students as of 10 June 2023.
+Its historic centre (Altstadt) is considered one of the best-preserved urban centres in Central Europe.

-The earliest documented mention of Graz dates to the 12th century, when it emerged as a fortified settlement under the rule of the Babenbergs.
-During the Late Middle Ages, the city developed into an important commercial and administrative center and, from the 14th century onward, served as the residence of the Inner Austrian branch of the Habsburg dynasty.
-This period was marked by significant cultural and architectural growth, with Renaissance and Baroque buildings shaping the historic city center.
-Graz also functioned as a strategic military stronghold against the Ottoman Empire, reflected in the fortifications constructed on the Schlossberg.
-In the 19th and 20th centuries, industrialization and subsequent modernization established Graz as a major urban and educational center, a role it continues to hold in contemporary Austria.
+The earliest documented mention of Graz dates from the 12th century, when it developed as a fortified settlement under the rule of the Babenbergs.
+During the Late Middle Ages, the city became an important commercial and administrative centre.
+From the 14th century onward, it served as the residence of the Inner Austrian branch of the Habsburg dynasty, a role that contributed to its political, cultural and architectural development.
+Many Renaissance and Baroque buildings from this period remain part of the cityscape.
+Graz also held strategic military importance as a stronghold against the Ottoman Empire, particularly through the fortifications on the Schlossberg.
+In the 19th and 20th centuries, industrialisation and urban growth helped establish Graz as a major industrial, educational and cultural centre in southern Austria.

-In 1999, the city's historic centre was added to the UNESCO list of World Heritage Sites and in 2010 the designation was expanded to include Eggenberg Palace (Schloss Eggenberg) on the western edge of the city.
-Graz was designated the Cultural Capital of Europe in 2003 and became a City of Culinary Delights in 2008.
-In addition, the city is recognized as a "Design City" by UNESCO's Creative Cities Network.
+In 1999, the historic centre of Graz was added to the UNESCO list of World Heritage Sites; in 2010, the designation was expanded to include Eggenberg Palace (Schloss Eggenberg) on the western edge of the city.
+Graz was designated the European Capital of Culture in 2003 and became a City of Culinary Delights in 2008.
+It is also recognised as a City of Design within UNESCO's Creative Cities Network.

 Etymology

 The name of the city, Graz, formerly spelled Gratz and also formerly known as Grätz, most likely derives from Slavic gradec/gradac 'small castle'.
 Some archaeological finds point to the erection of a small castle by Alpine Slavic people, who settled in the region after the barbarian invasions drove out the original Celts, as well as the Romans.
-In Slovene, gradec still means 'small castle', a hypocoristic derivative of Proto-West-South Slavic *gradьcъ, which descends via liquid metathesis from Common Slavic *gardьcъ and via the Slavic third palatalization from Proto-Slavic *gardiku, originally denoting 'small town, settlement'.
+In Slovene, gradec still means 'small castle', a hypocoristic derivative of Proto-West-South Slavic *gradьcъ, which descends via liquid metathesis from Common Slavic *gordьcъ and via the Slavic third palatalization from Proto-Slavic *gardiku, originally denoting 'small town, settlement'.
 The name thus follows the common South Slavic pattern for naming settlements grad.
 Despite the Slavic root of the name, however, the city of Graz was founded by Bavarian settlers who arrived shortly after the Slavs, with whom they intermixed.
 The city's name first appears in records in 1128; a record of Grez from 1091 is disputed.